 When you install insulation inside your home, you need to build a gap between the interior walls and the steel, reducing your space by several inches along your walls, floor, and ceiling.
-Internal insulation, however, is often less expensive, and it is much easier to install.
+Internal insulation, however, is often less expensive, and it is much easier to install than external.

-Exterior insulation maximizes your space, but it is also exposed to the elements.
+Insulating a shipping container externally maximizes your space, but the insulation is also exposed to the elements.
 Exterior insulation requires more maintenance and needs to be replaced sooner.
 It can also be more expensive and require a contractor for installation.

 Because they are constructed from steel boxes, shipping container homes require different insulation solutions from traditional construction.
 When you design your new home, these factors will help you build the most efficient home.
 Making good decisions on insulation can keep your heating or cooling costs down and make your home environmentally friendly.